E-commerce

 Support automation

-Create an order: desktop and mobile flow
+Create an order: desktop and mobile workflow

 1. Open Orders > Drafts, then Create order.